-Complies with requirements

-1. Educational Substantially complies with \boxtimes

-programmeobjectives, learning outcomes requirements

-and their compliance with the Partially complies with
+1. Educational programme Complies with requirements objectives, learning outcomes Substantially complies with $\boxtimes$ and their compliance with the requirements programme Partially complies with requirements Does not comply with requirements

-programme requirements

-Does not comply with

-requirements

 2. Methodology and Organisation of Teaching, Adequacy of Evaluation of Programme Mastering